What is AI Slop? The 7 Dimensions of Generic Design

 Sailop checks:

-- Whether spacing values follow a strict 4/8px grid (penalty for uniformity)
+- Whether spacing snaps to a strict 4/8px grid (uniformity is penalized)

 How Sailop Scores These Dimensions

-Each dimension contributes to a 0-100 DNA score.
-A score of 0 means the code is completely unique.
-A score of 100 means it's maximally generic.
-Most AI-generated code scores between 60 and 85.
+Each dimension feeds a 0-100 DNA score.
+0 means fully unique.
+100 means maximally generic.
+Most AI output lands between 60 and 85.

 npx sailop scan ./src